kronze1996/Automated-Q-A-System/README.md

 Extractive Question Answering is the task of extracting an answer from a text given a question.
 The text would essentially be the group of documents that have the highest concentration of the topic closest to the asked question.

+## 1.3 Scope of project
+A. The topic model should be able to identify/extract important topics.
+B. The topic model would be built on the corpus of Data Science documents.
+C. The topic model should yield the most relevant and stable topics measured through the perplexity score.
+D. Once the relevant documents have been retrieved, the extractive question answering model would generate the answer for the question.
+E. The entire dual-model pipeline would be deployed in AWS/GCP/Azure
+F. The dual-model pipeline must be accessible via a web application(Streamlit) for demo purpose.